amongthestones/amongthestones.github.io/about.md

 These days, I work for a podcast hosting and analytics provider, explore my adopted home (sometimes in a camper van), and try to read and write in my spare time.

-Home is in the middle of the **Ribeira Sacra e Serras do Oribio e Courel [Biosphere Reserve](https://en.unesco.org/biosphere/eu-na/ribeira-sacra-e-serras-do-oribio-e-courel)** (about the size of Yosemite National Park) in Galicia, Spain, with 75,000 neighbors along with 1,200 species of flora and 277 species of fauna.
+Home is in the middle of the **Ribeira Sacra e Serras do Oribio e Courel Biosphere Reserve (about the size of Yosemite National Park) in Galicia, Spain, with 75,000 neighbors along with 1,200 species of flora and 277 species of fauna.

 I eat vegetarian, overuse commas, and support the reorganization of society that prioritizes the planet and its inhabitants over the accumulation and consolidation of capital.

-The title of this blog and expression _among the stones_ is the translated [_Loko](https://en.wikipedia.org/wiki/Loko_language)toponym_ of my host village in Sierra Leone.
+The title of this blog and expression _among the stones_ is the translated Loko toponym of my host village in Sierra Leone.
 It’s also apt in Galicia.
 Among the Stones is about a few things:

 - [journal](https://amongthestones.com/journal/) updates on what I’m up to and working on
 - remote work at home or on the road